luyadev/luya.io/docs/guide/frontend/urlrules.md

 ];
 ```

 In order to define the URL rules from the urlManager config scope, you can just prefix the route with the given composition pattern.
-The example above would internally generate the following url rules in the url manager:
+The example above would internally generate the following URL rules in the URL manager:

 ```php
 'urlManager' => [